 How to Choose a Wedding Photographer

 There are books written on the topic of choosing a wedding photographer, but from our point of view, we thought we could offer you some advice on the subject.
 Even if you don’t book an Ivey Wedding or Off the Vine coverage, we hope this list of suggestions can help you in your search.

 - Wedding Budget – The average wedding in the US costs $27,000 (www.costofwedding.com).
 Photography should range from 10-20% of your wedding budget.
 The average full time studio wedding photographer in Dallas, TX charges $2950.
 The average home based wedding photographer charges $2375.
 The studio photographer generally offers a wider array of services and products, along with a retail storefront and camera room, which accounts for the difference in price.
 The top end of the wedding photography market is about $15,000 in the US.
 Some international and destination photographers can run north of $25,000.
 At Ivey Photography, we offer a range of prices from $1500 – $7500.
-Our Off the Vine coverage team starts at $1500, while Ivey Weddings starts at $2995.
+Our coverage team starts at $1500, while with an average collection total adding up to about $3500.
 Of course just like anything else, you can pay less than the market average by booking a start up or beginner photographer, or even find a friend who can give you their time for free.
 In rare instances, that works out.
 Most people we talk to regret spending less because it meant they took a short cut on the only part of their wedding that they get to keep.

 - Wedding Photographer Style – When you’ve looked at other wedding photographers, you’ll notice a few trends in today’s wedding photos.
 Here are just a few styles you may notice other photographers leaning toward.